Michael Conrath, Chief Retirement Strategist, and Tina Anstett, J.D., ERISA Strategist, explain what lies ahead.

 Beginning with the 2025 tax year—and ending after 2028—individuals age 65 and older are eligible for a $6,000 annual income tax deduction.
 Taxpayers do not have to itemize their deductions to receive this benefit.
 However, the deduction begins to phase out for single and joint filers with income above $75,000 and $150,000, respectively.
 It fully phases out at $175,000 for individuals, and $250,000 for married couples filing jointly.

 While the taxation of Social Security income remains unchanged under OBBBA, this new deduction for seniors could provide some cushion and deliver an overall income tax cut for lower- and middle-income taxpayers.
-With lower tax revenues collected for Social Security, this means that the trust fund’s expected insolvency date of 2034 could be nudged a bit earlier; this is something we’d expect to see included in the 2026 report from the Social Security Trustees.
+With lower tax revenues collected for Social Security, this means that the trust fund’s expected insolvency date of Q4 2032 (per the 2026 Social Security Trustees Report) could be nudged a bit earlier.

 4. Enhanced transfer-tax exemptions

 OBBBA raises the lifetime exemption for estate, gift and generation-skipping transfer (GST) taxes to $15 million per decedent, indexed for inflation.
-This exemption had been scheduled to decrease from the current $13.9 million to $7.1 million in 2026—a significant concern for affluent families.
+This exemption had been scheduled to decrease from the former $13.9 million to $7.1 million in 2026—which was a significant concern for affluent families.

 Further, the new $15-million exemption amount remains portable.
-So, starting next year, couples will have a combined $30-million exemption.
+So, starting in 2026, couples will have a combined $30-million exemption.
 Taxpayers and families concerned about how estate taxes may impact their heirs will welcome this news—and the clarity it provides on the future state of gifting strategies.
 It will likely lead to more confident planning for legacy and estate goals.

 5. New Trump Accounts for children under age 18